The cost of a great logo design isn’t cheap. Well, it shouldn’t be anyway.

 designer more time to do a great job.

-If you choose not to pay that little bit more for a graphic designer or agency with proven experience, you will
+If you choose not to invest that little bit more for a graphic designer or agency with proven experience, you will

 find yourself too involved in the logo design process, impacting upon your own valuable time when ultimately

-your time is know doubt best served elsewhere.
+your time is best served running your business.

 Start your logo design project